elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals.md

 url: /learn/mathematics/questions/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals
 score: -1.0
 related_article1:
-    id: 168325
+    id: 168326
-    title: What is the definition of a function and how do you determine its domain and range?
+    title: >-
+        How do you compose two functions and what are the properties of composite functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-definition-of-a-function-and-how-do-you-determine-its-domain-and-range
+    url: /learn/mathematics/questions/how-do-you-compose-two-functions-and-what-are-the-properties-of-composite-functions
 related_article2:
-    id: 168337
+    id: 168331
-    title: State the Fundamental Theorem of Calculus and explain its significance.
+    title: >-
+        What is the product rule for derivatives and how is it applied?
     subject: Mathematics
-    url: /learn/mathematics/questions/state-the-fundamental-theorem-of-calculus-and-explain-its-significance
+    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
 related_article3:
+    id: 168331
+    title: >-
+        What is the product rule for derivatives and how is it applied?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
+related_article4:
     id: 168330
+    title: >-
-    title: Describe the geometric interpretation of a derivative.
+        Describe the geometric interpretation of a derivative.
     subject: Mathematics
     url: /learn/mathematics/questions/describe-the-geometric-interpretation-of-a-derivative
-related_article4:
-    id: 168333
-    title: What is the equation of a tangent line to a curve at a given point?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
 related_article5:
-    id: 168333
+    id: 168331
-    title: What is the equation of a tangent line to a curve at a given point?
+    title: >-
+        What is the product rule for derivatives and how is it applied?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
+    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
 ---

 &nbsp;